 Naturally, you’ll need to review the drafts to make corrections or additions.
-But you really won’t need to do any writing at all; your ghost will do it for you.
+But you won’t need to write at all; your ghost will do it for you.

 The Book Coach

-The book coach’s professional expertise can help you navigate the often treacherous and confusing paths that lead from book idea all the way to finished product.
+The book coach’s professional expertise can help you navigate the often treacherous and confusing paths that lead from the book idea all the way to the finished product.

 It all depends on what type of help your book needs.